Dongliang-Ma/Nutanix-101/index.rst

 - Storage Containers allow you to define storage policy for VMs, including RF level, compression, deduplication, and erasure coding.
 - AHV provides native distributed virtual switching and IP address management, simplifying virtual network management.
 - AHV VMs can be managed via Prism, CLI, or REST API.
+- VM-level snapshot and replication policies can be managed through Prism for any supported hypervisor.
 - The AHV Image Service allows you to provide a catalog of available images to be used in VM deployments.
 - In a multi-node cluster, AHV provides critical features such as live migration, high availability, and dynamic VM placement out-of-the-box without additional configuration.
 - Check out `The Nutanix Bible <https://nutanixbible.com/>`_ for more information about core Nutanix architecture.